 Welcome!
 I’m a neuroscientist at Harvard Medical School’s McLean Hospital and a Senior Teaching Fellow in the Harvard Department of Psychology.
-I study how human brain circuits coordinate with each other in time and space to produce behavior, how this coordination goes awry in psychopathology, and how we can advance computational methods for fMRI data analysis to deepen insights about the brain.
-My topical focuses include corticostriatal circuits, self-control, habits, drug addiction, psychopathy and the intersection of neuroscience and public policy/law.
+I study how human brain circuits coordinate with each other in time and space to produce behavior, how this coordination goes awry in psychopathology, and how we can advance methods for fMRI data analysis to deepen insights about the brain.

 Background